Mixtape-Sessions/Causal-Inference-1/Lab/IV/Solutions/Solutions-R.md

 3. Argue for or against the validity of the instrument.

+*Comment:* In the classical supply and demand IV setting, you want you instrument to affect *either* supply *or* demand, but not both.
+In this setting, it would be necessary (and potentially plausible) that stormy weather affects the suppliers only since the restaurants and people of New York demand isn’t affected by the weather.

+However, here are two potential reasons this shock affects demand as well.
+First, the stormy weather could change the composition of fish caught.
+In this case, you’d violate the exclusion restriction since demand would be changing.
+Second, the weather could affect consumers decisions if for example, they eat out more in the days following a storm.

 # Card Replication

 Next, we will turn to the classical IV example of Card (1995).
 Card aims